Topaz Sharpen AI Review + Exclusive Coupon Code

 Overall, the performance of Sharpen AI is very impressive… although it obviously depends on your original image.

-It’s important to remain realistic about what this tool can and can’t do.
+It’s important to remain realistic about what Topaz Sharpen AI can and can’t do.
 Obviously if you have a photo which is too blurred, or too noisy, there’s nothing that can help you make it a clearer, sharper image.

 However, for those just-missed opportunities, this tool provides a helping hand, with results that can be a real eye-opener.

-The most obvious alternative to Topaz Sharpen AI is Adobe Photoshop, which offers several ways to make a photo appear sharper.
+The most obvious alternative is Adobe Photoshop, which offers several ways to make a photo appear sharper.

 (Adobe Lightroom also has some basic sharpening/masking tools.)